Contents

 Camp 1 doesn’t make them because they think they’re an unethical potshot at their competitors.

-Camp 2 does create them, but they do so in a way that does a poor job of actually making a comparison (i.e., they’ll focus entirely on themselves, or they’ll focus too much on discounting their competitors).
+Camp 2 does create them, but the comparison itself isn’t very helpful to the reader, causing low engagement (i.e., they’ll focus entirely on themselves, or they’ll focus too much on discounting their competitors).

-• Common mistakes (and the implications that follow)
+• Common competitor comparison mistakes (and the implications that follow)

 Competitor comparison landing pages are one of the core types of bottom-of-the-funnel SaaS content we create for our clients.
 They’re highly valuable for lead generation from both a PPC and SEO perspective.
-If you’d like to learn more about our services, schedule a Free SaaS Scale Session.
+To learn more, get your Free Marketing Plan here.

 Common Mistakes We See with SaaS Comparison Pages